Tuminha/NHANES-Periodontitis-Machine-Learning-Project/ARTICLE_DRAFT.md

 2. **US population only:** May not generalize internationally
 3. **2011-2014 data:** Later NHANES cycles lack periodontal exams
 4. **Feature set:** Limited to low-cost predictors (no genetics, inflammatory markers)
+5. **High prevalence (68%):** Makes discrimination inherently difficult
+6. **Weak feature correlations:** Most predictors have r < 0.20 with outcome
+7. **Reverse-causality signals:** Features like `dental_visit` and `floss_days` may reflect treatment-seeking behavior rather than causal risk factors (sicker patients visit dentists more).
+We conducted feature-drop sensitivity analysis to assess this.
+8. **Missingness design effects:** NHANES skip-patterns create structured (not random) missingness, which our model exploits but may not transfer to other populations

 ### 4.6 Future Directions